Ajmain-Fayek/Chill-Gamer-Client/README.md

    Users can write detailed reviews about video games, rate them on various aspects like gameplay, graphics, and story, and share their overall experience.

 2. **Game Ratings and Rankings**:
    Aggregate ratings from user reviews to rank games.
-Display trending or top-rated games in different categories like RPGs, FPS, or indie games.
+Display trending or top-rated games in different categories like RPGs, Actions, Adventures game.

 3. **Advanced Search and Filters**:
-   Provide tools to search for games by genre, release date, developer, platform, or rating.
+   Provide tools to search for games by genre, release date, or rating.
 Filters can help users find exactly what they are looking for.

 4. **Game Database**:
-   A comprehensive library of games with detailed descriptions, trailers, screenshots, and system requirements for informed decision-making.
+   A comprehensive library of games with detailed descriptions for informed decision-making.

-5. **User Wishlist**:
+5. **User Watchlist**:
-   Allow users to add games to their personal wishlist for future reference.
-Notify users of discounts or special offers for games in their wishlist.
+   Allow users to add games to their personal watchlist for future reference.

 ### Take a glance into the Project